jaylenw/Sapientiae/README.md

 This is a book that I made for myself and others to reference certain topics in computer science.

+You can download the latest release of the book as a pdf [here](https://github.com/jaylenw/Sapientiae/releases).

 # Features

 * Deploy this book as a website